Skip to Content

 Seasonal adjustment Many horses need a proactive dose increase in late summer/autumn (Aug–Oct) to compensate for the natural ACTH seasonal rise

-Cost Brand Prascend ~$1.50–$2/day at 1 mg; compounded pergolide available at lower cost — see the Cost section below for a full breakdown
+Cost Brand Prascend ~$45–65/month at 1 mg; compounded pergolide available at $20–35/month — see the Cost section for a full breakdown

 Compounded pergolide is widely used and significantly cheaper than Prascend.
-Both are effective, but compounded formulations vary in potency.
-If your horse’s ACTH stays elevated on compounded pergolide at a dose that previously worked, switching to brand Prascend for a period is worth discussing with your vet.
+Both are effective, but compounded formulations can vary in stability and dosing accuracy depending on the compounding pharmacy — quality is not uniform.

 The Central Target: NSC Under 10%